Welcome to the new KidsHealth website! See what is new.

 When a child has one autoimmune disease, there is a risk of them developing another autoimmune disease such as certain forms of liver disease.
 Your child will have regular monitoring for this.

-Crohn's and Colitis New Zealand run a camp - Camp Purple Live - where children and teens can interact with others with similar challenges.
-See the video below.
+Crohn's and Colitis New Zealand run a camp - Camp Purple Live.
 Camp Purple Live also runs a parents' seminar and a junior day.
 At the parents' seminar, parents can talk to specialist medical professionals to learn more about IBD.
 At the junior day, kids aged 5 to 9 can experience a day at camp and their parents get some discussion time with a specialist medical professional.

 Acknowledgements